Skip to main content

 • gameplay

-The gameplay is a mixed bag, with some players enjoying its fun and chaotic nature, especially in multiplayer settings, while others find it repetitive and clumsy.
-Although the core mechanics are simple and can be entertaining with friends, the lack of clarity in scoring and a confusing tutorial detracts from the overall experience.
-Overall, the game offers unique ideas and humor, but its execution may not appeal to everyone.
+The gameplay is a mixed bag, with some players enjoying its fun and engaging elements, while others find it repetitive and lacking clarity in scoring mechanics.
+While the core concept of racing is simple and can be enhanced with friends, the tutorial and optimization hints are insufficient, leading to confusion.
+Overall, the game offers a unique experience but may not appeal to everyone, making it essential for potential players to review gameplay videos before diving in.

 • “But it's not just a joke game with a lot of really cool ideas, the gameplay is actually fun as well.”